Skip to content

 Handles

-The first noticeable difference between these is the handle size.
+The first noticeable difference between these is the size of the handle.
 The Merkur 34C has a very short handle, while the DE89 is more standard.

 Merkur 34c and Edwin Jagger DE89 next to each other to display how long they are compared

-The handle on the 34C is knurled, while the DE89 has a knurled option and other variations that give the DE89 the upper hand (it’s good to have choices).
-Two-handle styles of the DE89 also come in slightly longer lengths which is worth keeping in mind.
+The handle on the 34C is knurled, while the DE89 offers a knurled option and other variations, giving the DE89 the upper hand (it’s good to have choices).
+Two-handle styles of the DE89 also come in slightly longer lengths, which is worth keeping in mind.
 I won’t go into much detail about the DE89 handle options and razor colors, as you can see more about that in the full review.

-The standard length of the DE89 is great, especially for those new to using safety razors, as it will provide a great reference point as to whether you would like a handle that is shorter, standard, or longer.
+The standard length of the DE89 is ideal, especially for those new to using safety razors, as it provides a clear reference point for determining whether you prefer a shorter, standard, or longer handle.
 Standard is the best fit for most users!

-The excellent aspect of the shorter 34C handle is it provides great maneuverability.
-It may seem odd at first, but if you get the same experience as me, you’ll find it works surprisingly well when shaving.
+The excellent aspect of the shorter 34C handle is that it provides great maneuverability.
+It may seem odd at first, but if you get the same experience as I, you’ll find it works surprisingly well when shaving.

 Blade Gap, Exposure, and Angle

-Three things I find make a razor more or less aggressive are the blade gap, blade exposure, and the angle of the blade.
+Three factors that I find influence the aggressiveness of a razor are the blade gap, blade exposure, and the angle of the blade.

 Merkur 34C close up showing blade gap with blade inserted